tannerdolby/tannerdolby.com/src/writing/sizeof-operator.md

 32 = numBytes * 8
 ```

-and solving for the number of bytes `numBytes`, we can conclude `numBytes = 32 / 8` which equals 4 bytes.
+Solving for the number of bytes `numBytes`, we can conclude `numBytes = 32 / 8` which equals 4 bytes.
 For another common fixed-width integer, the 64-bit integer, it would be represented as 8 bytes.
 Now let's get back to the code and calculate the size of the array to iterate all of the elements:

 ```cpp
 #include <iostream>